Eggertron/ColorPicker/README.md

 # ColorPicker
-Android Studio Development In-Class Tutorial
+Android Studio Development In-Class Tutorial<br>
+This tutorial was our first app written for Android Wear.<br>